shybovycha/shybovycha.github.io/_drafts/2021-12-09-opengl-advanced-samples.md

 date: "23-12-2021T12:00:00+10:00"
 ---

+Damn this blog was long coming - I picked my interest in shaders over a decade ago, started to actually learn something in early 2021 and started writing this blog at the end of 2021.
+Now the time has finally come to share this with the world!

 For a long time I was keen in learning low-level computer graphics APIs and algorithms, but only recently actually made any progress towards that goal.
 I have spent few weeks if not months learning about shaders, graphics pipeline and rendering techniques, so this write-up was long forecoming.
 There might be some mistakes, since I am not an expert in CG and OpenGL and there is a big chunk missing, namely rendering animated 3D models, compute shaders and tesselation, but I hope to fix those in the future.